isomerpages/singapore-customs-old/_businesses/05c-Classifying-my-products.md

 ## Classifying your product - All you need to know

-The Harmonized System (HS) codes of goods is internationally harmonized at the 6-digit level  _(e.g.2203.00)_.
-In Singapore, the HS code of goods is harmonized across all ASEAN member countries at the 8-digit level  _(e.g. 2203.00.11)_.
+The Harmonised System (HS) codes of goods is internationally harmonized at the 6-digit level  _(e.g.2203.00)_.
+In Singapore, the HS code of goods is harmonised across all ASEAN member countries at the 8-digit level  _(e.g. 2203.00.11)_.

 ![HSC6.png](/images/HSC6.png)